feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 MYSQL - [Using Mysql](https://www.feralhosting.com/faq/view?question=9)
 OpenVPN - [Using Openvpn](https://www.feralhosting.com/faq/view?question=5)

+**Q:** Can I send emails from my slot?

+A: Email has been blocked due to abuse from people attempting to spam.
+If you need to send email from your programs or Web Apps you can usually configure them to use an external smtp service like `Google Apps`.
+Here is an example of the configuration settings - [Google smtp settings](https://www.digitalocean.com/community/articles/how-to-use-google-s-smtp-server)

+**Q:** Does my slot have a dedicated IP?

+A: You server has a dedicated IP that is shared by all the users on your server.
+So while you slot does have a dedicated IP, this IP is not unique to you.

+**Q:** Is my server a dedicated server?

+A: No, Feral does not provide any dedicated servers.
+You slot will on a server that is shared by other users.

+**Q:** Where is my slot located?
+Where are the the servers hosted.

+A: The servers are hosted at the [Interxion](http://www.interxion.com) carrier-neutral data centre in the [Netherlands](http://en.wikipedia.org/wiki/Netherlands).

 **Q:** What software is installed on my slot?

 A: You can check this yourself by using these command in [SSH](https://www.feralhosting.com/faq/view?question=12)

-To see if a specific programs is installed you can do this:
+To see if a specific programs is installed you can do this, where `program-name` is the name of the program you want information about:

 ~~~
-aptitude show programname | grep State
+aptitude show program-name | grep State
 ~~~

 To see every installed program use this commands to create a new file in your server root called `software.txt` that will list all installed programs: